 K-means, K-nearest, K-fold

-This is the point where you go read a proper machine learning data science paper.
+You read a proper machine learning data science paper at this point.
 Just be aware these terms exist.
 Next.

 Large Language Model (LLM)

-Of course we all know what an LLM is, right?
-In essence, an LLM is a type of AI trained on a lot of text data.
-Using this training data, it can be engaged in conversation to generate human-sounding responses.
-Different LLMs are specialized at different things, like writing poetry, generating code, or answering questions, while others like ChatGPT attempt to provide answers for a broad set of needs.
+Of course, we all know what an LLM is, right?
+An LLM is an AI trained on a lot of text data.
+This training data can be used in conversation to generate human-sounding responses.
+Different LLMs specialize in writing poetry, generating code, or answering questions, while others, like ChatGPT, attempt to provide answers for a broad set of needs.

 Machine Learning

 Before generative AI hit the headlines, most AI applications in software were specifically relying upon Machine Learning (but most still can’t tell you how they use it, hmm…).
-Despite deliberate miscommunication by vendors, Machine Learning specifically focuses on the classification of existing data only.
-This is important for the pre-trained aspects of GPT tools but not the same as Machine Learning does not make predictions or have the capacity for Hallucination or the creation of new content.
+Despite vendor miscommunication, Machine Learning focuses explicitly on classifying existing data only.
+This is important for the pre-trained aspects of GPT tools but not the same as Machine Learning, which does not make predictions or have the capacity for Hallucination or creating new content.
 Machine Learning can provide probabilities.
 If you show it a picture of a dog and have trained it only on cat pictures, it will probably say (depending on the dog) it’s 20% likely to be a cat when a human can say categorically (most of the time).
 Remember this when using your camera phone to identify edible plants when foraging.
-Yes, it could still be deadly nightshade you’re about to put into that salad!
+Yes, it could still be a deadly nightshade you’re about to put into that salad!
 Do you feel lucky?

 Natural Language Processing (NLP)

-NLP refers to the branch of AI dedicated to understanding human language and its real use, not just perfect grammatical inputs.
-It includes both text and voice inputs and is used by Generative AI both in the processing of requests and the generation of results.
+NLP is the branch of AI dedicated to understanding human language and its actual use, not just perfect grammatical inputs.
+It includes both text and voice inputs and is used by Generative AI to process requests and generate results.
 You can ask a Generative AI to make its responses more or less formal, or you can ask it to write for a specific audience or age category.

 Overfitting

-Can occur when an AI model has a too-narrow set of training data and as a result, becomes too specialized and less reliable at handling Inference.
+This can occur when an AI model has a too-narrow set of training data and, as a result, becomes too specialized and less reliable at handling Inference.
 You could have a Machine Learning system only trained on cats, which means it’s much worse at understanding why a dog isn’t a cat than one trained on both cats and dogs.
-Don’t forget to use foxes either … I’m sure they’re really in between the two!
+Don’t forget to use foxes either … I’m sure they’re in between the two!

 Prompting

-Prompting, or Prompt Engineering, is an AI technique used to provide more detailed instructions to the LLM to guide the output for your specific requirement.
+Prompting, or Prompt Engineering, is an AI technique that provides more detailed instructions to the LLM to guide the output for your specific requirement.
 This can include informing the AI what its expertise is “As A Quality Engineer.”
-Related to this, templating inputs to AIs is a useful way to structure the repeatability of responses and reduce the verbosity of typed requests, or limit input for specific topics.
+Related to this, templating inputs to AIs is a helpful way to structure the repeatability of responses, reduce the verbosity of typed requests, or limit input for specific topics.

-Chain of Thought Prompting allows you to tell the AI you’re going to provide input through multiple steps and wish to receive responses in multiple outputs too.
+Chain of Thought Prompting allows you to tell the AI you will provide input through multiple steps and wish to receive responses in multiple outputs, too.
 You can also use Prompt Chaining to take the output of one request and feed it back into the AI with a request to use that output to perform further analysis or generation.
-Example: Create me an Apex trigger to XYZ -> Using this Apex class create a Unit Test using best practices -> Create me a Salesforce Flow that passes this Apex Unit Test.
+Example: Create me an Apex trigger to XYZ -> Using this Apex class, create a Unit Test using best practices -> Create me a Salesforce Flow that passes this Apex Unit Test.

 Quantization